15 Best Running Trails In Denver You Can Visit Today

 4. Cherry Creek Trail

-The average completion time for this trail is around 7 hours 36 minutes, but of course, you can simply come on and off the trail as you please, especially since it’s so deep into the city itself, so there’s no need to run all the way if you aren’t able to!
+The average completion time for the whole trail is around 7 hours 36 minutes, but of course, you can simply come on and off the trail as you please, especially since it’s so deep into the city itself, so there’s no need to run all the way if you aren’t able to!

 5. Cheesman Park Outer Loop

 Looking for a quick escape from the city into a luscious green space?
+Then the Cheesman Park Outer Loop is definitely a great place to run in Denver.

-Then the Cheesman Park Outer Loop is definitely a great way to do so, with 3.2km of amazing greenery to provide the perfect backdrop to your early morning or late afternoon run.
+With 3.2km of amazing greenery, it provides the perfect backdrop to your early morning or late afternoon run.

 During the quieter times of the day you should have much of this paved trail to yourself too.